Rootkitsmm-zz/Win32k-Fuzzer/README.md

 with help of this function we can detect when win32k use freed heap memory.  we can also automatically find out how OS useing freed memory(does it use free memory to write/read/execute? )

-i cheked this Detector with some old UAF vulnerabilities in Win32k and Driver detect UAF in win32k.sys.
+i cheked this Detector with some old UAF vulnerabilities in Win32k and Driver detect UAF in win32k.sys. maybe ther was another was to do this!?(i dont know maybe with gflags we can enable page heap for kernel)